SameerDiwakar/Waran-AI/Backend/EMAIL_REMINDER_README.md

 - Sends via Gmail SMTP
 - Returns success/failure status

+#### `sendWelcomeEmail(userEmail, userName)`
+- Sends a welcome email to new users after registration
+- Highlights key features and provides a dashboard link

+#### `sendProfileUpdateEmail(userEmail, userName, updatedFields)`
+- Notifies users when their profile (name, email, or password) is updated
+- Lists the updated fields for transparency and security

+#### `sendAccountDeletionEmail(userEmail, userName)`
+- Sends a confirmation email after a user deletes their account
+- Provides a support contact and a message of appreciation

 #### `scheduleWarrantyCheck()`
 - Initializes the scheduler
 - Runs initial check after server startup